mdyasinahmed/dbms.RecordBook_Server/README.md

+# RecordBook
-# RecordBook - The Database Management System Of MU's Library
+### The Database Management System Of Metropolitan University Library

 ## About RecordBook
 This project is based on the Library Management System of the Metropolitan University.
 This will help the librarian to efficiently handle the data and resources of the library by keeping track of the members, loaned resources, and others.